Jnzinho/jvlds-theme/README.md

-# 🌸 JVLDS Theme
+# 🌸 Devine Theme

-Escape into jvlds, our pastel theme, now with a dark mode.
-Like coding in a field of wildflowers under a gentle sun, or watching fireflies dance in a twilight meadow, jvlds brings tranquility to your screen, day or night.
+Escape into devine, our pastel theme, now with a dark mode.
+Like coding in a field of wildflowers under a gentle sun, or watching fireflies dance in a twilight meadow, Apollo and Artemis brings tranquility to your screen, day or night.

 ## ✨ Preview